The speech of the President of the State Council of Quality (SCQ), Professor Hasnije Ilazi, at the KAA International Conference

 More From Latest News

-On January 17, 2025, the State Council of Quality (SCQ) of the Kosovo Accreditation Agency (KAA) convened its 133rd meeting in Tirana, during which it reviewed and approved the 2025 Activity Plan.
-The meeting also [...]
+On 24 July 2025, the State Council of Quality (SCQ) of the Kosovo Accreditation Agency (KAA) held its 140th regular meeting, during which it discussed several items on the agenda.
+The Council reviewed and reconsidered [...]